Skip NavigationSkip to Primary Content

 Proper diet and nutrition can help your pet fight against disease, maintain a proper weight, and promote the overall well-being of your pet.

-Parasites such as fleas and ticks can be very damaging to your pet’s health if infested.
+Parasites such as fleas and ticks can be very damaging to your pet’s health.
 Preventive measures should be taken year-round to inhibit potential outbreaks.

 Preventative care is an important aspect in maintaining your pet’s health.
 Proper vaccination is vital in protecting them against harmful diseases.

-Microchip identification is the most reliable way to reunite pet owners with their beloved pets if lost.
-It’s safe, easy, and inexpensive.
+Microchip identification is the most reliable way to reunite lost pets with their owners.

 We’re equipped to perform routine radiography services to identify many types of illness or injury when pets are sick or suffer a trauma.